 7. Back on the Shipment Import Mappings window, the new mappings should now be on the list.
 Click Close.

-8. Back on the External Shipment Import window, select the import mappings you just created from the list, then click the Download button to the right.
+8. Back on the External Shipment Import window, select the mapping option you just created from the dropdown menu, then click the Download button (arrow icon) to the right.

-9. Save the Import Shipments Excel template file to your computer.
+9. Save the Import Shipments Excel template file to your computer, then open it.

-11. Select the Import Shipments Excel template file you save to your computer in Step 9, then click Open.
+12. Select the Import Shipments Excel template file you saved to your computer in Step 9, then click Open.

-12. By default, the Update existing shipments if changes found in the Excel file? box is set to Yes - Update existing shipments and import new.
-You may either leave this as-is, or change it to No - Ignore existing documents, only import new.
+13. By default, the Update existing shipments if changes found in the Excel file? box is set to Yes - Update existing shipments and import new.
+You may either leave this as-is or change it to No - Ignore existing documents, only import new.

 Skubana then starts processing the import file.
-The speed with which the process runs and completes depends on the number of shipment records to be imported.
+The speed at which the process runs and completes depends on the number of shipment records to be imported.

-If the import is successful, you may want to counter-check by looking for the orders you imported under the Shipped filter on the Search/Filter panel.
+If the import is successful, you can see the new imported shipment info by looking for the orders you imported under the Shipped filter in the Search/Filter panel or by searching by order number.